data-govt-nz/ckanext-security/README.md

 ### Brute force protection
 Users attempting to log in more than `ckanext.security.login_max_count` times within `ckanext.security.lock_timeout` seconds will be temporarily locked out.

-By default, this means that after 10 unsuccessful login attempts within 15 minutes the login will be disabled for another 15 minutes.
+By default, this means that after 10 unsuccessful login attempts from the same IP address within 15 minutes the login will be disabled for another 15 minutes.

+Setting `ckanext.security.brute_force_key` to `user_name` will ignore the IP address so that unsuccessful login attempts will be detected based on user_name only.
+This provides greater security against attackers that can vary their IP address at the cost of the legitimate user getting locked out as well.

 A notification email will be sent to locked out users.